Shortlisted for the Best Fantasy Novel 2017 in the Australian Aurealis Awards.

 Cassandra: A princess of Troy and priestess of Apollo.
 She was cursed to utter true prophecies but to never be believed.
 (Wiki)

 What if you could foresee people’s futures, for instance, that one kid on the school bus will die of bowel cancer, another will briefly shine on the stage but never become famous?
 A wonderful ability, yes?
-What if you fill with dread but you cannot make out why.
-Your visions swirl without a clear meaning.
-The Thing happens.
-If you had warned people, and if they had believed you, surely you could have diverted the accident or illness or mistake from happening.
-Is this a ‘super-power’ or a curse?
+But what if you fill with dread and cannot make out why.
+Then Something happens.
+If you had warned people, and if they had believed you, could you have diverted that accident or mistake from happening?
+In the old legend, of course, Cassie’s namesake Cassandra felt cursed.

 The Snake: Some versions of the legend have Cassandra falling asleep in a temple, where the snakes licked her ears so that she could hear the future.
 (Wiki.)